Synnamn/RustTask/README.md

 Task 2:

 my_rust_converter is the converter for task 2.
-It takes the JSON file as input and returns the output in terminal when entering "cargo run".
+It takes the input JSON file as input and returns the output in the output JSON file when entering "cargo run"